Magic Island Lagoon

 The Magic Island Lagoon is home to many traditional Hawaiian events that bring locals and tourists together, principal among these are the July 4th Independence Day fireworks and the Shinnyo Lantern Floating Festival.

 Planning a trip to Ala Moana Beach Park?
-Visit our Ala Moana Beach home page for the complete rundown on every single detail!
+Visit the Ala Moana Beach website for the complete rundown on every single detail!

 And if you’re just starting to plan your visit to Oahu, check out the some of the top things to do in Oahu, many of which you absolutely don’t want to miss!